jasonjac2/OneMoreWiki/Tools.md

 Each OneNote notebook maintains its own recycle bin.
 This can be cleared from the OneNote History menu.

-_The backup feature must be enabled in OneNote options and run at least once in order for the report to show useful information._
+Notebooks can be stored locally in the default OneNote data folder.
+Or they can be stored remotely in the cloud on OneDrive.
+Local notebooks are reported directly from the default data folder.
+Remote notebooks can only be analyzed by looking at their local backup copies as configured in the OneNote Options. _The backup feature must be enabled in OneNote options and run at least once in order for the report to show useful information for remote notebooks._

 _Note that the detailed page analysis, especially when done over all sections in a notebook, can take some time to generate and result in a very large report page._